 “Earning Magnet recognition the first time was a great accomplishment.
 The second time was an incredible source of pride for our nurses.
 For Boone Hospital Center to have achieved this designation for a third time exemplifies the exceptional level of class, competency and dignity of our nursing staff.
-It truly is a monumental achievement for Boone Hospital Center and for health care in Missouri,” says Mary Beck, Vice President and Chief Nursing Officer.
+It truly is a monumental achievement for Boone Hospital Center and for health care in Missouri,” says Monica Smith, Vice President and Chief Nursing Officer.

 To achieve initial Magnet recognition, organizations must pass a rigorous and lengthy process requiring widespread participation from hospital leadership and staff.
 The process begins with the submission of an electronic application, followed by written documentation demonstrating qualitative and quantitative evidence regarding patient care and outcomes.
 If scores from the written documentation fall within a range of excellence, an on-site visit will occur to thoroughly assess the applicant.
 After this rigorous onsite review process, the Commission on Magnet reviews the completed appraisal report and votes to determine whether Magnet recognition will be granted.
 Hospitals must reapply for Magnet recognition every four years.

 An organization that reapplies for Magnet recognition must provide documented evidence of how Magnet program concepts, performance and quality were sustained and improved over the four-year period since the hospital received its most recent recognition.